richardschoen/howtostuff/installmariadbonibmi.md

 Install MariaDB yum packages from IBM i ACS Open Source Package Management
 ```
 Package list:
-mariadb   (Not available on IBM repo yet)
+mariadb   (Not available on IBM repo yet.
+Install from downloads via yum install mariadb*)
 mariadb-server
 ```
 Log in to SSH as IBM i QSECOFR level user to do server setup.